leopoldcambier/ICMEPythonWorkshop2023/index.md

 To attend this class, you’ll need a laptop or a desktop computer (Windows, Mac or Linux) with Zoom and a recent web browser.
 No installation of Python will be required.
 More detailed instructions will be provided prior to the class.

 ## Schedule
-This class will focus on the basic building blocks for Python in scientific computing and data science, Specifically, we will cover:
+This class will focus on the basic building blocks for Python in scientific computing and data science.
+Specifically, we will cover:

 #### Session 1 (July 24, Monday, 1:00 P.M. - 4:00 P.M.
 PST)
 - General Python